Guide to the 10 Great Walks of New Zealand

 If you are going to go for a walk for 3-6 days, you might as well do it in New Zealand.
 Why?
-Because nine walks in particular are great!
-The nine Great Walks of New Zealand are premier tracks managed and maintained by The Department of Conservation (DoC).
+Because 10 walks, in particular, are great!
+The 10 Great Walks of New Zealand are premier tracks managed and maintained by The Department of Conservation (DoC).
 Not only is tramping these tracks the perfect way to see NZ’s beautiful backcountry, but they are an unforgettable experience in themselves.

-Not all of us are used to doing mutli-day hikes, let alone in another country.
-This guide to the nine Great Walks of New Zealand will show you how to prepare for them, how to book accommodation on the trail, as well as all the other nitty gritty information you need to know.
-For a taste of what each Great Walk involves, go to The 9 Great Walks of New Zealand.
+Not all of us are used to doing multi-day hikes, let alone in another country.
+This guide to the 10 Great Walks of New Zealand will show you how to prepare for them, how to book accommodation on the trail, as well as all the other nitty-gritty information you need to know.
+For a taste of what each Great Walk involves, go to The 10 Great Walks of New Zealand.

-What you need to know about the 9 Great Walks of New Zealand.
+What you need to know about the 10 Great Walks of New Zealand

 A Great Walk isn’t just simply turning up and hiking – that would be a “Super Awesome Walk”.
 There is a bit of booking and planning involved.
 This article will cover:

 - What are the 10 Great Walks?

 - Accommodation of the Great Walks